sr99622/libonvif/README.md

 * ### Audio Alarm

     This check box enables audio analytic processing for alarm generation.
 See the section on Audio Panel for reference to audio alarm functions.
 Note that the Audio Alarm check box must be selected in order to enable the Audio Panel for that camera.
 The Apply button is not used for this box.
 During Alarm condition, a solid red circle will show in the stream display if not recording, or a blinking red circle if the stream is being recorded.

+* ### Audio Sync

+    This check box will force synchronization of the audio and video feeds from the camera.
+This may cause the input cache to grow, resulting in latency in the video stream.
+It is usually only recommended to use this setting if it is important for the viewer of the real time display to view the synchronized streams, such as a condition where a speaking person is the subject of the video stream.
+Some cameras will perform well under this setting and not allow a significant delay between video and audio streams, but others may not.

 </details>